SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 * `ignoreWords` represents words we don't want to show up as spelling errors, but that we also don't want tooling to suggest as valid replacements.
 * `patterns` defines regex patterns that we want to be able to ignore, which we then place in `ignoreRegExpList`.
   * :information_source: This is actually something I learned during the creation of my pull requests this year!
 Before that, I was using comments, which was messy since JSON isn't really supposed to have them.

+### Create a "Work in Progress" Pull Request

+I believe in creating pull requests as early as possible so that I can use them as a running journal of small commits and thoughts that I leave in the form of comments on the pull request.
+This serves a few functions:

+* If someone isn't interested in my contribution, they can tell me and save us both a bunch of time.
+* If someone has questions, they can ask them along the way.
+* They can see individual commits and what my reasoning is behind a change.

 ### Running cSpell